bucs110fall2023/final-project-happyme/README.md

 ## Project Description

-Creating a visual tour for Acquarium which user can see pictures and introductions of each part.
-Then, the user can quit the screen as soon as they want.
+Creating a visual tour for Acquarium which user can interact with different exhibits to learn more about the animal.

 ***